Skip to content

 Refresh

-• Under Task Scheduler Library, you can find the task created.
+• Under the Task Scheduler Library, you can find the task created.
 That is it!
 We have now successfully set up Auto Shutdown in Windows 11.

 Auto Shutdown Task Created in Windows 11